Evobolics/Evo.Blazor.Splitters/README.md

 # Implementation

+The following are some notes on how the project was implemented and how the projects was put together.
+Given there was a lot of learning involved, the plan was to take the everything one step at a time and not try to create a perfect solution the first go around.
+Instead, the plan was to get it working then refine as neccessary to come up with a performant slidder solution that met the goals above.

 ## Get Two Divs to Show Up

+The first step of the project was to get two divs to show up on the screen.

+### Format the Controls Statically

+The Make the bar the right height, and color, give the panes a background color, use a calc expression to handle height.

-### Setup Child Content
+### Make them Appear Dynamically / Setup Child Controls

 ## Build the Gutter / Splitter Bar

+## Make the Slider Work

-### Setup Services
+## Setup Services

-### Made Services Injectable
+## Made Services Injectable

-### Setup Pane Registration
+## Setup Pane Registration

-### Add Logic to Determine If Pane is Last
+## Add Logic to Determine If Pane is Last

-## Format the Controls Statically

-Make the bar the right height, and color, give the panes a background color, use a calc expression to handle height.

 ## Make Formating Appear Dynamically
 The next step is to create a div that appears after every pane div.